-Usually, it is limited to the vagina, this organism can invade the urinary tract and cause cystitis (inflammation of the bladder).
-The Trichomonas can also be severe enough to trigger an abnormal Pap smear, from which the body can be detected and reappear; although it can cause small red lesions in the cervix and in the fallopian tubes, although they do not affect fertility.
+Usually, it is limited to the vagina; this organism can invade the urinary tract and cause cystitis (inflammation of the bladder).
+The Trichomonas can also be severe enough to trigger an abnormal Pap smear.
+The body can be detected and reappear; However, it can cause tiny red lesions in the cervix and the fallopian tubes, although they do not affect fertility.

 Symptoms of Trichomoniasis

-Yellow or green discharge, frothy bubbles sometimes with bad odor, as well as itching, pain and inflammation of the vulva and vagina.
-Men usually harbor the body in their urinary tract and have no symptoms at all.
+Yellow or green discharge, frothy bubbles sometimes with a foul odor, and itching, pain, and inflammation of the vulva and vagina.
+Men usually harbor the body in their urinary tract and have no symptoms.

-A complete medical history and a physical examination, including a pelvic exam , will be carried out.
-The doctor will collect a wet spot by mixing a sample of the vaginal discharge with a drop of saline (physiological saline solution), examining it under a microscope.
+A complete medical history and a physical examination will be carried out, including a pelvic exam.
+The doctor will collect a wet spot by mixing a sample of the vaginal discharge with a drop of saline (physiological saline solution) and examining it under a microscope.

-Organisms such as Trichomonas can be easily identified since they swim very quickly due to the whip-like tail they have.
-They also cause small red dark spots (petechiae) on the cervix and vaginal secretions tend to be more alkaline than normal, where the doctor can use a strip of paper to check the acidity.
+Organisms such as Trichomonas can be easily identified since they swim very quickly due to their whip-like tail.
+They also cause small red, dark spots (petechiae) on the cervix, and vaginal secretions tend to be more alkaline than usual, where the doctor can use a strip of paper to check the acidity.
 The pH is likely to exceed 5.0.

 Treatment for Trichomoniasis